 Notables with the name Push during this period were Isaac Posch (died 1623), who was an Austrian

 composer and organist.
 Clamor von dem Bussche, was a Lieutenant General in the Hanoverian army.
-He fought with distinction in the army of the Duke of York during the revolution, and died in battle...
-Another 81 words (6 lines of text) are included under the topic Early Push Notables in all our PDF Extended History products and printed products wherever possible.
+He fought with distinction in the army of the Duke of York during the revolution, and died in battle in 1793.
+His son, Hans von dem Bussche, lost his right arm fighting at the...
+Another 66 words (5 lines of text) are included under the topic Early Push Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Push family to the New World and Oceana